What Happens During a Texas Personal Injury Case?

 If your case requires experts, we get them.
 Experts can be used to meet the legal burdens for liability, which means whether someone broke their legal duty to be careful or safe.
 Experts can also be used to explain or calculate your damages.
 The more serious the case and permanent the damages, the more the retained experts become necessary.

 Once the case is completely “worked up” (which means everything that could be done has been done), the sides are generally ready for mediation.
 We go to an office, and each side sits in their own rooms.
 Mediation is where we pick an agreed-upon person to be a neutral voice of reason to assist in getting both sides to reach a settlement.

 If the case doesn’t settle at mediation, then it proceeds forward to trial.
-Trial is the time when we go to the courthouse and a jury is brought in.
+The trial is the time when we go to the courthouse and a jury is brought in.
 Each side presents their cases, the judge gives the jury the law, and the jury makes its decision.
 The jury’s decision is called a verdict.
 The people on the jury decide whether negligence was involved, the responsible parties, and how much damage the negligence caused to you or your loved ones is worth.

 After the trial, each side has a right to appeal or file a motion for a new trial; however, if the parties decide to end the matter, a judgment is entered and the case is over.
 If we lose, the other side has a right to pursue taxable court costs against you, which is the “loser pays” rule.
 If we win, the other side has to pay interest (determined with a formula outside of our control) and our taxable court costs.